MFTabriz/slabcc/manual.rst

 .. math::
 	E = \frac{1}{2} \int V(r) \rho(r) \, dr

 * E\ :sub:`isolated` is calculated the same way as E\ :sub:`periodic` but with extrapolation of the fixed model charge embedded in an infinitely large dielectric medium.
 For the bulk and the slab models, the extrapolation is done linearly.
-For the monolayer models (2D systems) the following equation is used for extrapolation [`10.1103/PhysRevX.8.039902 <https://doi.org/10.1103/PhysRevX.8.039902>`_]:
+For the monolayer models (2D systems) the following equation is used for the extrapolation [`10.1103/PhysRevX.8.039902 <https://doi.org/10.1103/PhysRevX.8.039902>`_]:

 .. math::
 	E = c_0 + c_1 x + c_2 x^2 + d e^{-c_3 x}